iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.13/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 1 reviews"/>
 </p>

+> I used to think this app was good.
+Recently it never records anything at all, I uninstall and reinstall and it still does nothing.
+Ive now uninstalled it.
+No point<br> :date: __2021-03-18 20:18:41__

+> I have been using this App for nearly two months now.
+I was very enthusiastic when I started, but I am very disheartened about it now.
+I only set myself a target of 10 mins a day, but constitently, the App is only recording a maximum of 60% of my walk as brisk.
+I know that I am walking far above the recommended rate for brisk walking.
+I have contacted Oneyou and given them my phone information.
+They passed this on to the developers and I am still waiting to hear back.
+Very disappointing.<br> :date: __2021-03-18 14:21:21__

 > Very disappointed to find that the app doesn't record activities offline.
 Useless.<br> :date: __2021-03-07 09:02:45__